Lisbon Surf Camp

 The best city break surf camp in Lisbon

-They back that up with a very comprehensive surf package that’s perfectly calibrated for fly-in city breakers.
-It lasts just four days and includes two full half days of guided tuition.
-If that doesn’t seem like long enough to improve, then we see you and raise you the fact that there’s NEVER a worse ratio than five learners to one instructor on this course, plus all instructors are certified by the Portuguese Surfing Federation.
+Now, if that doesn’t seem like long enough to improve, then we see you and raise you the fact that there’s NEVER a worse ratio than five learners to one instructor on this course, plus all instructors are certified by the Portuguese Surfing Federation.

 That brings us neatly to where you’ll be staying.
 It’s a real home-away-from-home sorta’ place, only probably a whole load better than your own pad.
 The reason?
 It’s got gorgeous views of the Tagus Estuary and a choice of both shared and private rooms that are done out in charming Portuguese styles.
 There will never be more than 18 people staying there at once, which helps to nurture camaraderie and good vibes from the get-go.
 Oh yea, and at just $200 or so, the package here is a bargain!

-The best Lisbon surf camp for yogis
+The best for advanced surfers

 Lisbon Surf Villa

 The Lisbon Surf Villa is sat over on the south side of the Tagus River, close to the long and seemingly endless beach breaks of the Costa da Caparica.
 This is where we go to get the unbusy waves and escape the localism that plagues the breaks of the Estoril Coast closer to the city.
-Okay, getting to the heart of the capital for your dose of nightlife and sightseeing will take longer.
-The payoff is dawnies all to yourself, not another soul around.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!